nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **`add`**` TASK NAME [-d DEADLINE] [-m DESCRIPTION] [-r TIME] [-p] [-t TAG 1, TAG 2...]`
 **`add`**` EVENT NAME -d START END [-m DESCRIPTION] [-l LOCATION] [-p] [-t TAG 1, TAG 2...]`

-Although there are a lot of parameters, only the name is required.
-Tasks will be turned into events automatically if two dates are specified under the `-d` flag.
-Here are some common scenarios
+Although there are many parameters, you are only required to provide a name of your task or event.
+Tasks will be turned into events automatically if there are two dates specified under the `-d` flag.
+Here are some common scenarios:

 #### Adding a task

-Adding a task is as simple as giving it a name.
+Adding a task can be simply giving a name.

 !!! example
     **`add`**` Finish up developer guide for CS2101`